-As noted above, depths in the TID sluice gate channel were not available as the sluice gate was closed and no water was in the channel during the time of the survey.
+As noted above, depths in the TID sluice gate channel were not available during the time of the 2015 survey as the sluice gate was closed and no water was in the channel.
 Additionally, existing LiDAR data of the sluice gate channel provided by the Districts was conducted when the TID sluice gate was closed.
+In 2016, a hydraulic study of the TID sluice gate channel was completed, the data from which is available upon request (Attachments A and B).

 Table 5.3-2.
-Summary of depth measurements for each channel below LGDD.
+Summary of depth measurements collected in 2015 for each channel below LGDD.

-Channel Depth Range (ft) Average Depth (ft) 1 Median Depth (ft)
+Channel Depth Range (ft)Average Depth (ft) Median Depth (ft)

 Tuolumne River Mainstem 0.3-23.1 6.2 2.9

 La Grange PH Tailrace 0.7-9.1 3.4 2.2

-TID Sluice Gate 2 NA NA NA
+TID Sluice Gate NA NA NA